 Durham: Decrease in 2021 due to change in supplier base and billing processes combined with delays in receiving invoices due to COVID.
+2022 data not reported at time of publication.

-Sudbury: Staff shortages for most of 2019 result in decrease.
-In 2021, there were delays in receiving invoices due to COVID.
+Sudbury: In 2021, there were delays in receiving invoices due to COVID.